What is chemical engineering?

 - Varied process industries.

 Chemical engineers design and develop chemical manufacturing methods.
 They usually implement the laws of chemistry, physics, biology, and math to solve issues that require the production or use of chemicals, drugs, fuel, food, and other relevant products.

-The main role of chemical engineers is to design and troubleshoot methods for the production of chemicals, foods, fuels, pharmaceuticals, and biologicals.
-They are most often employed by large-scale manufacturing plants to increase productivity and product quality along with reducing costs.
+The primary role of chemical engineers is to design and troubleshoot methods for the production of chemicals, foods, fuels, pharmaceuticals, and biologicals.
+They are most often employed by large-scale manufacturing plants to increase productivity and product quality, along with reducing costs.

-- Chemical engineers improve the food processing methods, and techniques of producing fertilizers in order to increase the quantity and quality of available food.
+- Chemical engineers improve the food processing methods and techniques for producing fertilizers to increase the quantity and quality of available food.

-- They develop designs to mass-produce drugs in order to make them more affordable
+- They develop designs to mass-produce drugs to make them more affordable

 - Chemical engineers also devise solutions to environmental problems, like pollution control and remediation.

 What skills are needed to work as a chemical engineer?